Sudan says 58 policemen injured in protests | Law-Order

 - Country:

-Sudanese authorities said on Sunday that 58 policemen were injured during protests the previous day against military rule, state TV reported.
+Sudanese authorities said on Sunday that 58 police personnel had been injured during protests the previous day against military rule, and that tear gas had been used only to confront attacks on security facilities and vehicles, state TV reported.

-The Khartoum security committee's statement added that 114 people had been arrested and faced legal action.
+The Khartoum security committee's statement added that 114 people had been arrested and faced prosecution after Saturday's protests, the latest in a series of rallies against an Oct.
+25 coup that upended a transition towards democratic elections.
+Medics aligned with the protest movement said earlier that violence by security forces had caused 178 injuries among demonstrators, including eight with live bullet wounds.

+At least 48 people have been killed in crackdowns on protests against the coup, the medics say.
+Internet and phone communications were disrupted on Saturday, and security forces fired tear gas as they blocked protesters from reaching the presidential palace.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)